PromptCap: Prompt-Guided Task-Aware Image Captioning: Experiments

-We use \texttt{code-davinci-002} engine (175B) for GPT-3 in all the experiments due to budget constraints.
-The Fusion-in-Decoder we use follows the architecture of T5-large \cite{raffel2020t5} and has 770M parameters.

-For PromptCap training, we adopt the officially released OFA captioning checkpoint `caption-large-best-clean' (470M) for model initialization, and use the synthesized task-aware captions to fine-tune the model.
-We synthesize the training captions on various VQA datasets, including VQA 2.0 \cite{antol2015vqa}, OK-VQA \cite{marino2019ok}, A-OKVQA \cite{schwenk2022okvqa}, and TextVQA \cite{singh2019towards}.
+\paragraph{\NAME implementation details} We adopt the officially released OFA~\cite{wang2022ofa} captioning checkpoint ``caption-large-best-clean'' (470M) for model initialization and use the GPT-3 synthesized examples in \S\ref{sec:approach:example_gen} to fine-tune the model.
+The examples are synthesized from VQAv2~\cite{antol2015vqa, goyal2017making}.
+Notice that this dataset is included in OFA pre-training, so we are not adding additional annotated training data compared with OFA.
 We use AdamW \cite{Kingma2015AdamAM} optimizer with learning rate $ \{2 \times 10^{-5}, 3 \times 10^{-5}, 5 \times 10^{-5} \} $, batch size $ \{32, 64, 128\}$, and $\beta_1=0.9,\ \beta_2=0.999$ for training.

+\paragraph{In-context learning details} We use {\it code-davinci-002} engine (175B) for GPT-3 in all the experiments.
+Due to the input length limit, we use $n=32$ most similar examples in the prompt for GPT-3.
+The examples are retrieved by CLIP (VIT-L/14) using the method discussed in \S\ref{sec:icl:retrieval}.